 This kind of assistance should not be means tested as it is being provided as part of a service rather than financial support.

 What financial support is available?

 It is possible to apply to the Local Authority for a Special Guardianship Allowance.
-The allowance is means tested but guidance is given in the Special Guardianship Regulations 2005; this directs Local Authorities to have regard to how much fostering allowance would have been paid had the child been fostered rather than cared for under a Special Guardianship Order.
+The allowance is means-tested but guidance is given in the Special Guardianship Regulations 2005.
+These Regulations direct Local Authorities to have regard to how much fostering allowance would have been paid had the child been fostered rather than cared for under a Special Guardianship Order.
 Recent case law confirms that the rate for Special Guardianship Allowances should be calculated in line with fostering allowances.
 Deductions may be made to take into account Child Benefit and Tax Credit.